MicahIndigo/escape-dungeon-js-game/README.md

    - Certain story segments will trigger puzzles:
      - **Hangman**: Guess the letters of a hidden word before making 6 mistakes.
      - **Memory Game**: Match all card pairs before time or attempts run out.
+     _ **Rock-Paper-Scissors (RPS)**: Beat the opponent in a best-of-3 match to proceed.
+     - **Scramble Game**: Unscramble a randomized word before the timer reaches 0 or you run out of attempts.
    - Each puzzle has retry mechanics if you fail, but failing reduces your lives.

 4. **Lives and Game Over**